 Nobody escapes the poisonous environment.

-Architects, consultant engineers, contractors, they all have one fundamental motivation based in fear which can be said to be two-pronged.
+Architects, consultant engineers, and contractors all have one fundamental motivation based on fear.

 1. Cover my arse.

 Whatever happens, I need to make sure that I (my company) don't get saddled with the blame.
-Things will get fucked up somewhere along the road and I need to make sure to see to it I'm not in the firing line.
+Someone will fuck something up somewhere along the road and I need to make sure we're not in the firing line.
 The emphasis is, therefore, more on the paperwork that backs up the work than the work itself.
-Once the paperwork is passed over I'm covered.
+So a paper trail is all important.

 2. Make Sure I Look Good